KPI Reference Guide

 Cost / User

-Definition: The average estimated cost per active user.
+Definition: The average cost per active user, attributed to the human who triggered each message.

 Formula:

-Estimated total cost / Active usersWhat it measures:
+Total cost / Active usersWhat it measures:

 Per-user spending